 In addition to handling employment matters, Ms. Maryott also represents clients in a wide variety of commercial litigation, including consumer class actions and other disputes involving environmental and toxic torts, acquisition-related disputes, unfair business practices and business torts.
 As trial counsel, Ms. Maryott has obtained numerous defense verdicts as well as multi-million dollar awards on behalf of clients in a variety of industries.

 Ms. Maryott joined the firm after earning her law degree summa cum laude from Pepperdine University School of Law, where she served as Editor in Chief of the Pepperdine Law Review.
 She graduated summa cum laude from Westfield State College in 1994, with a bachelor of science degree in business administration and mass communication.
-Ms. Maryott is currently a member of the Board of Visitors of Pepperdine University School of Law and also serves on the Board of Directors of the Orange County Bar Foundation.
+Ms. Maryott is currently a member of the Board of Advisors of Pepperdine University School of Law and also serves on the Board of Directors of the Orange County Chapter of the Association of Business Trial Attorneys.
 She has also served as a volunteer deputy district attorney for the County of Orange, representing the People in multiple trials and other criminal proceedings.

 Pepperdine University - 1997 Juris Doctor